Semi-stable representations as limits of crystalline representations: Abstract

 \section{Abstract}

-We construct an explicit sequence of crystalline representations converging to a given irreducible two-dimensional semi-stable representation of $\mathrm{Gal}(\brqp/\qp)$.
+We construct an explicit sequence $V_{k_n,a_n}$ of crystalline representations of exceptional weights converging to a given irreducible two-dimensional semi-stable representation $V_{k,\sL}$ of $\mathrm{Gal}(\brqp/\qp)$.
 The convergence takes place in the blow-up space of two-dimensional trianguline representations studied by Colmez and Chenevier.
 The process of blow-up is described in detail in the rigid analytic setting and may be of independent interest.
+Also, we recover a formula of Stevens expressing the $\sL$-invariant as a logarithmic derivative.

-Our convergence result can be used to compute the reductions of any irreducible two-dimensional semi-stable representation in terms of the reductions of certain crystalline representations of exceptional weight.
-In particular, this provides an alternative approach to computing the reductions of irreducible two-dimensional semi-stable representations that circumvents the somewhat technical machinery of integral $p$-adic Hodge theory.
-For instance, using the zig-zag conjecture made in \cite{Gha} on the reductions of crystalline representations of exceptional weights, we recover completely the work of Breuil-M\'ezard and Guerberoff-Park on the reductions of irreducible semi-stable representations of weights at most $p+1$, at least on the inertia subgroup.
-In the cases where the zig-zag conjecture is known, we are further able to obtain some new information about the reductions for small odd weights.

-Finally, we use the above ideas to explain some apparent violations to local constancy in the weight of the reductions of crystalline representations of small weight which were noticed in \cite{Gha}.
+Our result can be used to compute the reduction of $V_{k,\sL}$ in terms of the reductions of the $V_{k_n,a_n}$.
+For instance, using the zig-zag conjecture we recover (resp. extend) the work of Breuil-M\'ezard and Guerberoff-Park computing the reductions of the $V_{k,\sL}$ for weights at most $p-1$ (resp. $p+1$), at least on the inertia subgroup.
+In the cases where zig-zag is known, we are further able to obtain some new information about the reductions for small odd weights.
+Finally, we explain some apparent violations to local constancy in the weight of the reductions of crystalline representations of small weight.

 { \thefootnote{}} { \thefootnote{}}